An Aurora Design – Aurora Cabana Builders

 Features we Included in this Cabana

-- What makes this pool house special has to be the look from the home and pool.
+- What makes this Aurora cabana design special has to be the look from the home and pool.
 We suggested the elevated stone walls to help balance the pool, but also the facade trim work.
 We pulled the Masonic gable from the existing pattern in the home’s windows.
 The nested lights reallly accent these details at night.

 - The standup bar has a large roof overhang— if it starts raining during a party it will not dampen spirits.